 Largest app-related data breaches

-Here we’ll have a look at some of the largest recent app-related data breaches and what application security solutions can be applied to prevent them.
+Here we’ll have a look at some of the largest recent mobile security breaches and what application security solutions can be applied to prevent them.

 App issue: Malware injection through insecure call function